pozil/legacy-api-scanner/README.md

 **ℹ️&nbsp;&nbsp;Disclaimers:**

 - this tool is not officialy supported by Salesforce and is provided as-is without any warranties.
 - never execute anonymous Apex code that you don't trust or understand against your org.
-Consider reading the ~60 lines of [legacy-api-scanner.apex](legacy-api-scanner.apex).
+Consider reading the ~90 lines of [legacy-api-scanner.apex](legacy-api-scanner.apex).
+- depending on your org's activity, you may experience `System.LimitException` errors.
+These are due to large log files that Apex can't process.
+In that case, fall back to manual log inspection with the REST API as documented in this [knowledge article](https://help.salesforce.com/articleView?id=000351312&type=1&mode=1&language=en_US)

 ## Instructions